 Swiftly bring the two halves together to seal the fondant.

 Enjoy your eggs within two weeks of making and store at room temperature.

 February 23rd 2015

-The winning hot cross bun will be used in all of Paul’s hot cross bun products, and the supplier will be credited in all paul.a.young fine chocolates Easter press communications, receive promotion on social media and their branding will feature in the windows of all four shop windows.
-They will also receive a special gift box to enjoy.
+The bread factory hot cross bun will be used in all of Paul’s hot cross bun products, and the supplier will be credited in all paul.a.young fine chocolates Easter press communications, receive promotion on social media and their branding will feature in the windows of all four shop windows.

 January 9th 2015